erxes/erxes/docs/docs/plugin-tutorials/core-plugins/sales.md

 The sales pipeline menu allows you to organize and customize the way your organization's sales deals are viewed and collected on erxes in the following ways.

-Save multiple Pipelines on a single Board.
+- Save multiple Pipelines on a single Board.
-There are two subdivisions for pipelines, which can be customized to your organization’s needs.
+- There are subdivisions for pipelines, which can be customized to your organization’s needs.
 Each pipeline can be dedicated to a team within your organization.

-:::info
+:::caution

 If your organization does not have many team members, creating a single pipeline would be beneficial.
 As you can organize different deals/tasks in the Label or Properties section of the pipeline, it may be more convenient for a small team to work on one board.
 This saves time as it reduces time spent navigating around multiple screens as everything is sorted and funnelled into one page.

 :::

-**Step one.** Creating your board and pipeline
+**Step one.** Create your board and pipeline

 There are 2 ways to create your board